-2 Location of sampling station
+6.2.
+Location of sampling stations

-Benthos sampling takes place during the 3rd quarter International Bottom Trawl Survey (IBTS) of each European partner.
-Benthos samples must be taken at the location of a groundfish survey trawl, as information on the fish and benthic communities will be linked in the data analyses for each station.
+Benthos sampling took place during the 3rd quarter International Bottom Trawl Surveys (IBTS) of each European partner during the years 2003 and 2004.
+It was implicit that benthos samples were taken at the location of a groundfish survey trawl station, as information on the fish and benthic communities will be linked in the data analyses for each station.

-Sampling areas of priority have been designated, covering three of the main epibenthic assemblages (Figure 1, Callaway et al. 2002).
-Inside each of the areas, the level of fishing effort has varied spatially in the past (Callaway et al. 2002).
-Assuming that these variations still occur at present this would allow comparisons between the diversity and productivity of benthic assemblages under different fishing pressure.
-Every project partner is asked to sample as many stations in these areas as possible.
-However, ultimately the scientists in charge of the groundfish surveys will allocate time and location of the benthos sampling in order to minimise disruption of the fish survey.
+Initially areas of priority were designated for sampling, as these both covered three of the main epibenthic assemblages (Figure 6.2.1, Callaway et al. 2002) and in each of the areas, the level of fishing effort has varied spatially in the past (Callaway et al. 2002).
+Assuming that these variations still occur at present this would allow for the examination of the effects of different fishing pressure in relation to varying diversity and productivity within a particular benthic assemblage.
+Every project partner was asked to sample as many stations in these areas as possible.
+However, ultimately the scientists in charge of the groundfish surveys allocate time and location of the benthos sampling in order to minimise disruption of the fish survey.

-All institutes are recommended to sample as many stations as possible, optimally 25-30 stations per survey, whether inside or outside the priority areas.
-A station can only be included in the data analyses if the entire suite of samples is taken: One beamtrawl sample for epifauna and fish, five grab samples for infauna and five sediment samples (box-corer samples are optional).
+All institutes were recommended to sample as many stations as possible, optimally 25-30 stations per survey, whether inside or outside the priority areas.
+A station can only be included in the data analyses if the entire suite of samples is taken: One beam trawl sample for epifauna and fish, five grab samples for infauna and five sediment samples (box-corer samples and meiofauna samples are optional).
 Data on the demersal fish fauna are obtained from the IBTS for the relevant trawl samples.
 In the unlikely circumstance that a groundfish IBTS trawl crosses the boundary of 2 neighbouring ICES rectangles, the station must be discounted as invalid for the MAFCONS project.
-At every station, relevant abiotic, hydrographic and station specific information has to be recorded

-(Sheet 1 and/or EXCEL worksheet ENV- see Section 10 & Appendix 5) Appendix 1 lists the criteria required to fill in each field of the forms.
+At every station, relevant abiotic, hydrographic and station specific information was also recorded (Sheet 1 and/or EXCEL worksheet ENV- see Sections 6.10 & 6.14.5{Appendix 5}) Appendix 1 (section 6.14.1) lists the criteria required to fill in each field of the forms.

-Figure 1.
+Figure 6.2.1.
 Areas of sampling priority.
 The areas cover three of the main epibenthic community types in the North Sea with both high and low fishing effort within the same area (Callaway et al. 2002).

-3 Epifauna
+6.3.
+Epifauna

 Epifauna comprises a large range of different sized sessile and motile species.
-It will be sampled with a 2m-beamtrawl, which performs reliably on soft and coarse grounds.
-Whether or not quantities of individuals are sampled reliably with this equipment is still under debate.
-Generally 2m-beamtrawl samples are described as semi-quantitative ('Guidelines for the conduct of benthic studies at aggregate dredging sites', DTLR 2002).
-For the purpose of the MAFCONS study, epifauna is defined as ALL animals caught in the 2m-beam trawl and retained in the 5mm sieve.
-Animals are also retained from a 2mm-sieve to examine whether only retaining animals in the 5mm sieve is missing an important component of the benthic faunal production.
-The 2mm fraction of the epibenthos sample underestimates the smaller epibenthic fauna because the mesh of the beamtrawl is 4mm stretched, allowing animals <4mm to escape.
-However, the animals retained in the 2mm sieve will give an indication of the hyperbenthos, even if it is not a representative sample.
+It is sampled with a 2m-beam trawl, which performs reliably on soft and coarse grounds.
+Whether or not quantities of individuals are sampled reliably with this equipment is still under debate (Chapter 10, Annex 5).
+Generally 2m-beam trawl samples are described as semi-quantitative ('Guidelines for the conduct of benthic studies at aggregate dredging sites', DTLR 2002).
+For the purpose of the MAFCONS study, epifauna is defined as "all animals caught in the 2m-beam trawl and retained in the 5mm sieve".
+Animals were also retained from a 2mm-sieve to examine whether only retaining animals in the 5mm sieve may miss an important component of the benthic faunal production.
+The 2mm fraction of the epibenthos sample underestimates the smaller epibenthic fauna because the mesh of the beam trawl is 4mm stretched, potentially allowing animals <4mm to escape.
+However, the animals retained in the 2mm sieve will provide an indication the identity and relative abundance of the hyper-benthos, even if it is not a representative sample.

-3.1 Equipment
+6.3.1.
+Equipment